amazon-connect/amazon-connect-salesforce-scv/Solutions/AWSSCV-AgentEventLogger/readme.md

 - AWSSCVCommonRole: ARN of the awsscv_common_role role
 - ConnectInstanceName: Provide the instance name for Amazon Connect.
 - AgentEventKinesisStream: ARN of the agent event Kinesis stream
+- DetailedLogging: Log all agent events (true) rather than just state changes.
-- Format: Pretty print (true) the agent event output
+- Format: Pretty print the agent event output (true)
 - LambdaLoggingLevel: INFO or DEBUG
-- WriteTo: Where to send the agent event data (s3, console, or both)
 12. Select **Next**
 13. In Service Cloud Voice deployments, it is normal to see a warning on the next page, Configure stack options
 14. Scroll to the bottom and select **Next**